 These experiments are important because they are the first to address key but yet unanswered questions in the causal literature.
-Specifically, these experiments not only attempt to confirm the claim that humans can engage in backwards-blocking reasoning but they address whether backwards-blocking reasoning depends on the number of objects about which learners are asked to reason, whether these adults are asked to reason about physical objects or animated objects, and whether adults are asked to make inferences about positive or negative events.
-These experiments also extend previous research because they directly assess backwards-blocking by comparing causal ratings of a redundant cue within, rather than between, a condition.
-Recall that this approach differs crucially from previous attempts in the literature that based the claim that humans engaged in backwards-blocking reasoning on comparing the number or proportion of participants who chose the causally redundant cue across disparate conditions that should elicit different causal responses.
-Furthermore, these studies are also significant because they examine whether backwards-blocking generalizes to novel but related contexts such as that in experiment 4 in which adults were asked to reason about animated causal objects.
-Perhaps most importantly, these experiments, and especially the computational models, are meaningful because they suggest that backwards-blocking may be a domain-general phenomenon that is differentially predicted by Bayesian and certain associative models; that is, these experiments highlight that backwards-blocking can be taken as evidence for a Bayesian account or an associative account.
-Note that this contrasts with previous accounts in which it is argued that backwards-blocking reasoning is evidence that learners use Bayesian inference to reason about causal events.
-For example, in terms of the simple Bayesian model presented here, backwards-blocking refers to a drop in the rating of the causally redundant cue between a mid-rating phase and a post-rating phase but no corresponding drop between a pre- and post-rating phase.
-In contrast, in terms of the modified RW model, backwards-blocking refers to a drop in the rating of the redundant cue between the pre- and post-rating phases but not between the mid- and post-rating phases.
+Specifically, these experiments not only attempt to confirm the claim that humans can engage in BB reasoning but they address whether BB reasoning depends on the number of objects about which learners are asked to reason, whether these adults are asked to reason about physical objects or animated objects, and whether adults are asked to make inferences about positive or negative events.
+These experiments also extend previous research because they directly assess BB by comparing causal ratings of a redundant cue within, rather than between, a condition.
+Recall that this approach differs crucially from previous attempts in the literature that based the claim that humans engaged in BB reasoning on comparing the number or proportion of participants who chose the causally redundant cue across disparate conditions that should elicit different causal responses.
+Furthermore, these studies are also significant because they examine whether BB generalizes to novel but related contexts such as that in experiment 4 in which adults were asked to reason about animated causal objects.
+Perhaps most importantly, these experiments, and especially the computational models, are meaningful because they suggest that BB may be a domain-general phenomenon that is differentially predicted by Bayesian and certain associative models; that is, these experiments highlight that BB can be taken as evidence for a Bayesian account or an associative account.
+Note that this contrasts with previous accounts in which it is argued that BB reasoning is evidence that learners use Bayesian inference to reason about causal events.
+For example, in terms of the simple Bayesian model presented here, BB refers to a drop in the rating of the causally redundant cue between a mid-rating phase and a post-rating phase but no corresponding drop between a pre- and post-rating phase.
+In contrast, in terms of the modified RW model, BB refers to a drop in the rating of the redundant cue between the pre- and post-rating phases but not between the mid- and post-rating phases.